 Statue of Yuji Koseki

-[Fukushima Prefecture] Who is Yuji Koseki, the musician from Fukushima City who was the model for the NHK morning drama “Ale”?
+Who is Yuji Koseki?
+The musician from Fukushima City who inspired the NHK morning drama "Yell" [Fukushima Prefecture]

-Yuji Koseki is a musician associated with Fukushima City, Fukushima Prefecture .
+Koseki Yuji is a musician with ties to Fukushima City, Fukushima Prefecture .

-Fukushima City is located in the northern part of Fukushima Prefecture.
-It is the prefectural capital and also a stop on the Tohoku Shinkansen.
+Fukushima City, located in the northern part of Fukushima Prefecture, is the prefectural capital and is also a stop on the Tohoku Shinkansen

-In terms of leisure, there are many hot spring resorts where you can enjoy a variety of hot springs such as Iizaka Onsen, Takayu Onsen, and Tsuchiyu Onsen.
-The Bandai Azuma Skyline is also a popular driving course, and is a mountain road with many scenic spots overlooking the cityscape of Fukushima.
-Along the way, you can also enjoy Jododaira, an exotic landscape created by a volcanic eruption.
+In terms of leisure, there are many hot springs, with a variety of spring qualities to enjoy at Iizaka Onsen, Takayu Onsen, and Tsuchiyu Onsen.
+The Bandai-Azuma Skyline is also a popular driving course, a mountain road with a series of scenic spots overlooking the cityscape of Fukushima.
+Along the way, you can also enjoy Jododaira, a landscape that looks almost exotic, created by a volcanic eruption

-Yuji Koseki, born in 1909 in Fukushima City, Fukushima Prefecture, a musician who is said to have composed as many as 5,000 pieces during his lifetime .
-It may be fresh in your memory that it was featured as a model for the 2020 NHK TV drama series “Ale.”
+Born in Fukushima City, Fukushima Prefecture in 1909, Yuji Koseki a musician who is said to have composed over 5,000 songs in his lifetime .
+He may also be remembered for being featured as the inspiration for the 2020 NHK morning drama "Yell."

-He has created many hit songs, including popular songs, popular songs, and movie music. he is known for composing songs for professional baseball teams ( Rokko Oroshi for the Hanshin Tigers , Fighting Spirit for the Yomiuri Giants He has also composed many school songs for schools across the country, including his alma mater, Fukushima Commercial High School.
+He has written many hit songs, popular songs, film music, and more.
+In addition, he is known for his brave and dignified melodies, and is also famous for composing professional baseball team songs (such as Rokko Oroshi for the Hanshin Tigers and Toukon Komete for the Yomiuri Giants ).
+He has also composed many school songs for schools across the country, including his alma mater, Fukushima Commercial High School.

-By the way, his wife, Kaneko Uchiyama, with whom he supported each other throughout their lives as a married couple, is from Toyohashi City, Aichi Prefecture.
-Kaneko, who wanted to become a vocalist, sent Yuji a fan letter, which led to more than 100 letters of correspondence before their marriage.
+His wife, Kaneko Uchiyama, who supported him throughout their lives as a loving couple, was originally from Toyohashi City, Aichi Prefecture.
+Kaneko, who aspired to be a vocalist, sent Yuji a fan letter, which led to an exchange of over 100 letters before they got married

-Yuji Koseki was chosen as Fukushima City's first honorary citizen in 1979.
-We will introduce you to spots where you can retrace your life's progress.
+Yuji Koseki was appointed the first honorary citizen of Fukushima City in 1979.
+We will introduce you to spots where you can retrace his life's journey

 • JR Fukushima Station

-This memorial hall was established to pass on the achievements and melodies of Yuji Koseki to future generations and to promote the music culture of Fukushima City.
+This memorial hall was established to pass on the achievements and melodies of Koseki Yuji to future generations and to promote the musical culture of Fukushima City

-In the exhibition corner, you can see photo panels, handwritten colored paper, musical scores, etc. There is also a space that recreates the room used when composing music, as well as a corner where you can watch videos and music.
+In the exhibition area, you can see photo panels, autographed colored paper, sheet music, etc. There is also a space that recreates the room he used when composing, and an area where you can watch videos and listen to music

-In addition, the adjacent Fukushin Yume no Ongakudo Hall is famous for its long reverberation time and rich reverberation compared to other concert halls in Japan, and concerts centered on classical music are held here from time to time.
-It might be a good idea to time your visit to coincide with an event and spend a day immersed in music.
+Additionally, the adjacent Fukushima Dream Music Hall is famous for its long reverberation time and rich sound, even among concert halls nationwide, and classical concerts are regularly held here.
+It might be a good idea to visit at the same time as an event and spend a day immersed in music

 • Phone number: 024-531-3012